 Over the past few months, we have been monitoring usage of our platform and the number of advisers and investors logging in each month is usually zero.
 We have also found that investors and advisers tend to email to obtain information or ask questions, rather than use the platform.

 It is for this reason that the Octopus Cash platform no longer serves its intended purpose and we can serve investors just as effectively without it.

 How can I keep track of my savings?

 We have informed all remaining investors and their adviser with the details of their fixed term deposits and when they are maturing.
 For any further information, please contact us at [email protected].

 How does this affect FSCS protection?

 There is no change FSCS protection.
-Money in Octopus Cash will continue to be held in the same banks, and our decision to stop accepting new deposits does not change the terms and conditions of those existing deposits.
+Money in Octopus Cash will continue to be held in the same banks, and our decision to switch off the Octopus Cash platform does not change the terms and conditions of those existing deposits.